HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/staging_to_production.md

     dxclient xmlaccess -xmlFile vp1Export.xml -xmlConfigPath /wps/config/vp1
     ```

-18. Repeat step until all of your virtual Portals are created and filled through "dxclient xmlaccess" on the target Portal.
+18. Repeat this previous step until all of your Virtual Portals are created and filled through "dxclient xmlaccess" on the target Portal.

 19. Validate all DAM artifacts were transferred from your source system to your target system as configured in step 13.

-20. Restart webengine pod.
+20. Restart the webengine pod.

     Sample command: